Ada-Developers-Academy/core-pses/10/graph-components.md

 Here are some example clarifying questions:

-- What should I do if invalid input is passed in?
+- What type of data will be stored in the graph?
-- What type of data will be stored in the values of the `TreeNode`s?
+- Is the graph guaranteed to have a valid input?
-- Is the tree guaranteed to be balanced?
+- Is the graph guaranteed to have data?
+Is it guaranteed the graph will not be empty?

 ##### !end-explanation